wtsi-hgi/yascp/usage.md

 ### 1. input
 You can skip the cellbender step by adding `input = 'cellranger'` to the input declaration config file.
 You might consider this option because the cellbender step is time-consuming and requires GPUs.
 The pipeline will skip ambient RNA removal and proceed with deconvolution based on cellranger.
-For more details see [optional parameters](Optional_parameters.md)

 ``` console
 params{